Saillogger/signalk-saillogger/README.md

 ## Get Started
 Create an account on [Saillogger.com](https://saillogger.com/) and follow the step-by-step instructions.

-## Demo
+## Demo and Tutorials
-Explore Saillogger's capabilities using a [demo account](https://saillogger.com/demo/) to get a firsthand experience of its features.
+Explore Saillogger's capabilities with a [demo account](https://saillogger.com/demo/) to experience its features firsthand, or watch our [YouTube tutorials](https://youtube.com/@Saillogger) to learn more.

 ## Learn More
 For additional information, visit: